Darth-Apple/Profile-Status-Updates/readme.txt

  - Delete form does not remove status via javascript, but does delete.
  - Native alerts sometimes act funny if another user comments on a status you've commented on.
  - Tooltip on "show likes" sometimes acts odd.
+ - Comments display is broken on the portal.
+ - No alerts generated on "like"
+ - Pagination implementation is clunky on profile.
+ - Postbit popup does not display properly on default theme (displays in footer).

 -----------------------------------------
 FAQ: